How will construction affect traffic in the I-64/High Rise Bridge corridor?

 Will the project require the acquisition of any residential properties?

 No homes will be taken as part of this project.
 The majority of the roadwork/widening will be in the existing interstate median.

 To increase capacity, improve safety along the corridor, reduce congestion and enhance a regional evacuation route.

-Aside from adding a managed lane, how else will this project help my commute?
+Aside from adding an Express Lane, how else will this project help my commute?

 The existing travel lanes will also receive an asphalt overlay during construction.